 It was never the most widely available film anyway, with it being produced for the Japanese B2B market, so the chances of some forgotten boatload turning up in storage somewhere are also very low.

 As ever, you could check online, but you’ll find nothing on Amazon or Analogue Wonderland.
-There isn’t much on eBay either, with just a few sellers popping up on a search.
+There isn’t much left on eBay either, with just a few sellers popping up on a search.

 Final thoughts on Fujicolor Industrial 400